Note: this blog post expresses the author’s personal opinions and does not necessarily represent the views of Bitcoin PR Buzz.

 I’m fairly active in my social circle which has a very pro-stance on digital coins, and numerous people have contacted me this last week, asking specifically about the validity and calculation of Zakat on cryptocurrency.

 Disclaimer: I am no scholar or authority on Islam and its religious law.
 There are different takes on Zakat and you might not agree with my opinion.
 I have used the most widely accepted interpretation of Zakat and applied these to modern cryptocurrencies.
-If you believe there is a different stance on cryptocurrencies in Islam, please let us know.
+If you believe there is a different stance on cryptocurrencies in Islam, please let me know.

 The word Zakat literally translates into something that purifies.
 One of the Five Pillars of Islam, it is an obligatory tax that is meant to spiritually clean a Muslim’s assets and at the same time, create a wealth flow that cascades down to the poor and needy.
 There are different percentages of Zakat, depending on the wealth type.
 Cryptocurrencies, whether considered as money or digital gold/asset, are liable to be taxed at 1/40th (or 2.5%) of their value.